 A lot of Asians do have straighter and coarser hair.
-However, not all would possess straight hair and some of them would even have a little kinky hair.
+However, not all possess straight hair and some of them would even have a little kinky hair.
 And while a lot have straight hair, the growth of the hair is stronger upwards, which explains why many Asians experience strong hair growth in the hairline.
 Some might think that this type of hair looks wonderful, but what they do not know is that the finer the hair strands, the more difficult it is to style them.
 You need a ton of hair products to achieve the look that you want.

-Asian Men and their Hair
+Asian men and their hair

-Hair is not called the crowning glory of the head for no good reason.
+Hair is not called the crowning glory for no good reason.
 It certainly gives the character that you would like to impress upon other people.
 However, for the Asians, hair goes beyond the physical and below are the reasons why Asian men would go to the moon and back just to restore the natural greatness of their tresses.

 Balding has always been seen as unnatural and for most of its unfortunate victims, it just gives the same comedic results, especially when the man is still in his mid 20s.
 Associated with aging, no man below the age of 30 would like to have that stigma attached to him.
-Fortunately for the younger generation, hairstyles allow to hide the ravages of this condition.
+Fortunately for the younger generation, hairstyles hide the ravages of this condition.

-Virility on the Line
+Virility on the line

 Everyone wants to be loved and lusted for.
-It is a natural feeling that a human being who lives in a society would have.
-Part of the sexual appeal that the man would like to emit to his partner is the hair that looks messed up after a passionate night out.
+It is a natural feeling that a human being who lives in society would have.
+Part of the sexual appeal that the man would like to project to his partner is the hair that looks messed up after a passionate night out.
 With a receding hairline, a man loses that macho feeling altogether and ends up looking desperate to recapture his lost virility.
 Of course, a man can do other things to keep that machismo alive, but for a lot of women who see the face first before the bulges, the balding head is just really hard to ignore.

 Hair loss does not only destroy your charming good looks, but it also suggests that something is wrong with your health.
 This condition is typically associated with a lot of illnesses that are totally unflattering to those who have the condition.
 The sad part is that it can be true in some cases.
-Some of the noted medical conditions that cause hair loss would be scalp infections like ringworm and lead to scaly patches and falling hair.
+Some of the noted medical conditions that cause hair loss would be scalp infections like ringworm which leads to scaly patches and falling hair.

 A more serious disorder is trichotillomania, which causes people to have this unstoppable urge to pull their hair out, not only on their scalp but also even in the eyebrows and other parts of the body.
 It is also pretty common to associate hair loss with chemotherapy, so this condition can make you the hot topic of your gossip-hungry neighbors.
 Anemia and lupus are some of the other serious conditions that are associated with hair loss and you just do not want people talking about your health in that light.

 For a lot of men who suffer from hair loss at such an early age, the last question they want to be asked is their age.
-A receding hairline certainly ages a man by a long mile and that certainly affects the ego a lot.
+A receding hairline certainly ages a man by a mile and that certainly affects the ego a lot.
 Though society seems to be kinder to men in the twilight of their years, they are still very sensitive to what other people have to say about them, especially the ones that come from the opposite sex.

-Serenity in Life
+Serenity in life

 Hair loss can be caused by stress and this suggests that you might be having a hard time at work or even at home.
 Extremely unattractive to women, this idea also suggests that you are not good at handling your life, and that you struggle every single day to live and just be happy.
 Women see men as partners in life and such an appearance just doesn’t impress.
 They need guys who are in control of their lives and are stable in all the aspects that are important in cohabiting with another person.
 This makes the stressed-out, balding look a big neon lit sign that point women towards another direction.

-Machismo has Hair
+Machismo has hair

 If you are an Asian male suffering from hair loss, Dr. Tyng Tan of the Aesthetics and Hair Clinic is the one to approach for hair transplant surgery in Singapore.
-Dr. Tan has an extensive experience in surgical hair restoration and in-depth knowledge of the intricacies of Asian hair.
+Dr. Tan has experience in surgical hair restoration and in-depth knowledge of the intricacies of Asian hair.